CuriouzK0d3r/shellux/shellux-syntax-zed/QUICKSTART.md

 # Quick Start - Shellux for Zed

-Get Shellux syntax highlighting in Zed in 2 minutes!
+Get Shellux syntax highlighting in Zed in under 30 seconds! ⚡

 ## Installation